 The bold future of UX: How new tech will shape the industry

-What are your thoughts on 2019 UX trends?
+What are your thoughts on all of this?
 Comment below and let’s get a dialogue started!

-This blog post is part six of a series, The bold future of UX: How new tech will shape the industry, that discusses future technologies and some of the issues and challenges that will face the user and the UX community.
-Read Part 1 that discussed Singularity and the associated challenges with UX design , Part 2 that provided an overview of focus areas for AI to be successful , Part 3 that dug further into the concept of context in AI, Part 4 that proposed UX design principles for robot design, and Part 5 that highlighted Africa’s role in building next gen fintech.
+This blog post is part four of a series, The bold future of UX: How new tech will shape the industry, that discusses future technologies and some of the issues and challenges that will face the user and the UX community.
+Read Part 1 that discussed Singularity and the associated challenges with UX design , Part 2 which provided an overview of focus areas for AI to be successful , and Part 3 which dug further into the concept of context in AI.